huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Servers and Clients manage flow control as specified in QUIC.

-Servers MAY use the "maximum stream ID" parameter of the QUIC transport to limit the number of streams opened by the client.
+Servers can use the "maximum stream ID" parameter of the QUIC transport to limit the number of streams opened by the client.
 This mechanism will effectively limit the number of DNS queries that a client can send on a single DoQ connection.
 The initial value of this parameter is specified by the transport parameter `initial_max_streams_bidi`.
-For better performance, it is RECOMMENDED that servers chose a sufficiently large value for this parameter.
+To allow at least one query per client, servers SHOULD use a non-zero value for this parameter.
+Using larger values will result in better performance.

 The flow control mechanisms of QUIC control how much data can be sent by QUIC nodes at a given time.
 The initial values of per stream flow control parameters